maditiyaputra/coursera-qwiklab-assigment/README.md

 # coursera-qwiklab-assigment
-Untuk assigment coursera qwiklab modul 3 Introduciton to git
+For coursera qwiklab assigment on module 3 Introduction to Git

+I am editing the README file.
+Adding some more details about the project description.